MoGERNN: An Inductive Traffic Predictor for Unobserved Locations

-The remainder of the paper is organized as follows: \cref{sec:LR} delivers a literature review related to FUNDS in traffic prediction, covering spatial and temporal extrapolation both independently and in combination. \cref{sec:pf} provides the formalization of the problem. \cref{sec:mogernn} details the proposed MoGERNN model. \cref{sec:NE} reports the performance and ablation results of the proposed method. \cref{sec:con} concludes the paper.
+The remainder of the paper is organized as follows: \cref{sec:LR} delivers a literature review related to iFun in traffic data modeling. \cref{sec:pf} provides the formalization of the problem. \cref{sec:mogernn} details the proposed MoGERNN model. \cref{sec:NE} reports the performance and ablation results of the proposed method. \cref{sec:con} concludes the paper.